one-commercial-partner/OCPScale/docs/Azure/BootCamps/HybridCloud/Migration/02_HybridCloud_Migration_Lab02_ASR.md

 In this task you use the Azure CLI to create an Azure Virtual Machine running Windows Server 2016, and install IIS.

+### Task 1 - Provision a Virtual Machine

 1. Open an Azure CLI window by browsing to [Azure Shell](https://shell.azure.com).
 2. Login using your Microsoft Account.
 3. If prompted, select the default AAD directory.
 4. If a Welcome to Azure Cloud Shell prompt appears after logon, select Bash as the working CLI.
-If it does not appear, you can select PowerShell from the dropdown in the upper-left corner once a CLI prompt is presented to you.
+If it does not appear, you can select Bash from the dropdown in the upper-left corner once a CLI prompt is presented to you.
 Note that you may need to provision a new CLI storage account to save your settings.
 5. At the CLI prompt, let's create a new resource group to hold your IIS VM.
 Create the resource group by typing in the following command:

     `az group create --name Migration --location eastus`

-6. Create the VM by typing in the following command, *note **changing your first name***:
+6. Create the VM by typing in the following command

+    >Note: Change your first name and if needed, location to an appropriate Region.

     `az vm create --resource-group Migration --name IIS --location eastus --image win2016datacenter --admin-username *yourfirstname*